 On this basis the FOC group comprising around 62 members was mandated by LR to carry out the station restoration including building of wood post signals and the station maintenance thereafter.

-Per the 1996 planning permission and Llangollen Railway’s forward plan for Corwen (see Corwen Station plan 1996 in the Corwen Extension section) the design for Carrog Station was driven by the intention to open Corwen Station as the Railway’s western terminus Station in 2000.
+Per the 1996 planning permission and Llangollen Railway’s forward plan for Corwen, the design for Carrog Station was driven by the intention to open Corwen Station as the Railway’s western terminus station in 2000.
 This was a deciding factor in the restored Carrog Station Layout which was to be primarily that of an intermediate station.
 Additional items were added only where necessary for operational reasons.